Congress Passes FY22 Spending Package with Large Investments for School-Based Mental Health Services

 The bill requests an initial authorization level of $5 billion the first year.
 ASCA is coordinating advocacy efforts with Merkley and Clark’s offices.
-We will keep members up-to-date with the process.
-Contact your members of Congress to ask them to become a co-sponsor of this bill.
 Please direct any questions to Amanda Fitzgerald.

 On July 31, 2018, Strengthening Career and Technical Education for the 21st Century Act (Perkins V) was signed into law.
 Perkins V reauthorizes and replaces the former Carl D. Perkins Act of 2006.
 Perkins V will have funding implications for postsecondary institutions and some middle grades (defined as fifth–eighth) and secondary schools.

 What school counselors need to know: Perkins V takes effect, beginning with a one-year transition plan, on July 1, 2019.
 The authorized funding levels suggested in Perkins V are not definite amounts at this time, as they will be part of appropriations deliberations in fiscal year 2019 and each subsequent year thereafter.